lx8851/gorgias-help/src/01-automatic-suggestions.rst

 Imagine that you have a quicktext that explains to your users that they have to check their spam inbox::

-    Quicktext Title: Add note about Spam folder Quicktext Body: Note: If you can't find the e-mail, please check your 'Spam' folder in order to find the missing e-mail.
+    Gorgias Title: Add note about Spam folder
+    Gorgias Body: Note: If you can't find the e-mail, please check your 'Spam' folder in order to find the missing e-mail.

 Now when you type spam in the body of your e-mail a small popup will appear